Icinga/icinga2/doc/19-language-reference.md

 skips over the remaining expressions for the loop body and begins the next loop evaluation.
 The `break` keyword breaks out of the loop.

+## <a id="throw"></a> Exceptions

+Built-in commands may throw exceptions to signal errors such as invalid arguments.
+User scripts can throw exceptions using the `throw` keyword.

+Example:

+    throw "An error occurred."

+There is currently no way for scripts to catch exceptions.

 ## <a id="types"></a> Types

 All values have a static type.
 The `typeof` function can be used to determine the type of a value: